Pixplicity/EasyPrefs/README.md

 EasyPrefs
 ===

+**Deprecation notice:** Since the arrival of Kotlin it has become easy to use the preferences in a typesafe manner without much boilerplate, for example, using [this method](https://medium.com/swlh/sharedpreferences-in-android-using-kotlin-6d3bb4ffb71c).
+We advice to skip EasyPrefs for your next project.

+---

 A small library containing a wrapper/helper for the shared preferences of Android.

 With this library you can initialize the shared preference inside the onCreate of the Application class of your app.